theArjun/java-notes/exception/throw/README.md

 # Throw

-- So farm you have only been catching exceptions that are thrown by the Java run-time system.
+- So far, you have only been catching exceptions that are thrown by the Java run-time system.
 - However, it is possible to throw an exception explicitly, using ```throw``` statement.

 ## General Form :